tableau/Logshark/docs/docs/logshark_postgres.md

 `ALTER`

-- Table: LogShark will add the columns necessary to store the data extracted you’re your logs.
+- Table: LogShark will add the columns necessary to store the data extracted from your logs.

 `INSERT`

-- LogShark needs to be able to insert the data it extracted from your Tableau logs!
+- LogShark needs to be able to insert the data extracted from your Tableau logs!

 ### Connection Setup
 To direct LogShark to write to PostgreSQL database, you need to update settings.
-You can do it in config file or command line.
+You can do it in the config file or the command line.

 #### Config File
 To update config settings, navigate to config file `<LogShark_install_location>\Config\LogSharkConfig.json` and update the following fields inside the `PostgresWriterDatabase` group.
 Note that each field above supersedes values from previous fields.
 For example, a value supplied in the `DatabaseName` field will override the database name supplied in the `ConnectionString` field.